 If a student requires a scribe due to a recently occurring, though temporary, illness or injury, an Emergency Accommodations Request Form must be completed, submitted to OSSE, and kept on file at the school.
-This form can be accessed in Appendix G: Use of an Emergency Accommodation on an Assessment or on OSSE's website at https://osse.dc.gov/service/testing-accommodations.
+This form can be accessed in Assessment or on OSSE's website at https://osse.dc.gov/service/testing-accommodations.

-If a student requires a scribe due to an ongoing inability to express their responses through writing/ keyboarding, this should be documented in evaluation summaries from locally-administered diagnostic assessments, and must be listed in the student's IEP or 504 plan.
+If a student requires a scribe due to an ongoing inability to express their responses through writing/keyboarding, this should be documented in evaluation summaries from locally-administered diagnostic assessments, and must be listed in the student's IEP or 504 plan.
 The student should be receiving ongoing, intensive instruction and/or interventions to learn written expression, as deemed appropriate by the IEP team or 504 Plan Coordinator.